danrbueno/python_telegram_keywords_forward/README.md

 	5.6.
 Set up the environment variable 'TELEGRAM_API_HASH' with the App api_hash, provided by Telegram
 6. If it's the first time you're running this project, you have to save the session string:
 	6.1.
 Open a terminal and run this:

 		6.1.1. cd <your_project_dir>
 		6.1.2. python save_session.py

 	6.2.
 Copy the output string
 	6.3.
 Open Open the docker-compose.yml
 	6.4.
 Paste the output string to the environment variable 'TELEGRAM_API_STRING'
-7. Add the keywords you want into the file 'keywords.txt' 7.1 Add each keyword in each line of the file
+8. Add the keywords you want into the file 'keywords.txt' 7.1 Add each keyword in each line of the file
-8. Configure Docker:
+9. Configure Docker:
 	8.1.
 Open terminal and the commands below

 		8.1.1.
-Build image: docker build -t telegram-watcher .
+Build image: docker build -t <image_name> .
 		8.1.2.
 Create and run container: docker compose up